jhumphry/SPARK_SipHash/README.md

 There are several very fast hash functions that are perfectly adequate for hash table use in safe environments but which are unsafe if exposed to possible hash-flooding attacks.
 SipHash resists these attacks in two ways.
-Firstly it is not a single hash function but a (very large) family of hash functions with the function to use selected by a key.
-Secondly it is designed to be as hard as possible to find collisions, even if the attacker can gather some information about the use of the hash.
+Firstly, it is not a single hash function but a (very large) family of hash functions parametised by a key.
+Secondly, it is designed to make it as hard as possible to find collisions, even if the attacker can gather some information about the use of the hash.
 SipHash is also fast enough to be competitive for hash table use.
 SipHash is probably not suitable for most general purpose cryptographic uses due to the small output size.

 This project is an implementation in SPARK 2014 which provides a verified implementation of SipHash.
 The verification does not address